 The essence of Relators' claim relating to the Katrina contract was that USTC's performance under the contract was materially deficient in three respects described below, and that had the government been aware of these deficiencies, the government justifiably would have refused to compensate USTC for the services it provided.
 Relators alleged in the Complaint that "[t]he contract required that [USTC] management manage personnel, monitor the distribution of weapons[,] and ensure that the company did not give weapons to felons or persons disqualified from using weapons by the Lautenberg Act, which prohibits those involved in domestic abuse from obtaining weapons."
-In light of this allegation that comprised the core of Relators' "worthless services" claim, we analyze the Katrina contract to determine whether USTC actually was required to carry out the obligations identified by Relators.
+In light of this allegation that comprised the core of Relators' "worthless services" claim, " we analyze the Katrina"

-$^{11}$ As described by the Second Circuit, "[i]n a worthless services claim, the performance of the service is so deficient that for all practical purposes it is the equivalent of no performance at all."
+$^{^{11}}$ As described by the Second Circuit, "[i]n a worthless services claim, the performance of the service is so deficient that for all practical purposes it is the equivalent of no performance at all."
 Mikes v.
 Straus, 274 F.3d 687, 703 (2d Cir.
 2001).